ropensci/opentripplanner/README.md

 [![](https://badges.ropensci.org/295_status.svg)](https://github.com/ropensci/onboarding/issues/295)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3558311.svg)](https://doi.org/10.5281/zenodo.3558311)

-The goal **opentripplanner** is to provide a simple yet flexible interface to [OpenTripPlanner (OTP)](https://www.opentripplanner.org/).
+**opentripplanner** is an R package that provides a simple yet flexible interface to [OpenTripPlanner (OTP)](https://www.opentripplanner.org/).
-The OTP is a multimodal trip planning service written in Java.
+OTP is a multimodal trip planning service written in Java.
 For more information on what OTP is, see the [prerequisites vignette](https://docs.ropensci.org/opentripplanner/articles/prerequisites.html).

-This package can be used to interface with a remote instance of OTP (e.g. a website) or help you set up and manage a local version of OTP for private use.
+**opentripplanner** can be used to interface with a remote instance of OTP (e.g. a website) or help you set up and manage a local version of OTP for private use.
 Basic setup and routing functions are outlined in the [getting started vignette](https://docs.ropensci.org/opentripplanner/articles/opentripplanner.html), while advanced functionality such as batch routing, isochrones, and customised setup is described in the [advanced features